nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * allergies: `Peanuts`

 **Implementation**
+--incorrect add patient----

-The activity diagram below summarises the process of executing an `add` command.
+The sequence diagram below summarises the process of executing an `add` command.
 ![Add Patient Sequence Diagram](images/DG/AddPatientSequenceDiagram.jpg)

 The following steps explains the sequence of events: